I3NLi/Gossip/docs/Mitterm-report.md

 + Limited Retry Attempts: The retry attempts are limited to three times, ensuring that the system does not get stuck indefinitely in attempting to reconnect.

 + Throw Exception: If the connection attempts are unsuccessful after three retries, an exception is thrown.
 This informs the system or application that the connection could not be established, allowing appropriate error handling or fallback mechanisms to be triggered.

+Additionally, each node is responsible for maintaining its own online status.
+It calculates its Local Clustering Coefficient based on the number of neighbors' neighbors.
+If the node discovers that its coefficient is too low, it will attempt to randomly connect with other nodes.

 By incorporating this retry mechanism, we provide a more resilient approach to handling connection breaks.
 It allows the system to make multiple attempts to restore the connection while avoiding excessive retries that could impact overall performance or cause unnecessary delays.